mlarocque22/stock_screener/README.md

 To see the current portfolio list which includes purchase price, current price, percentages, shares, and the total values at the bottom.
 Go to the portfolio_update_totals.txt file

+To see the list of ratios both original and current go to ratios_update.txt